mrid-x/collection_java/README.md

-this for my practice playground and codes that i would later might want to see again
+this for my practice playground and codes that i would later might want to see again.